mlecjm/context-aware-smart-contract/README.md

-# context-aware-smart-contract
-Context-aware smart contracts for blockchain IoT systems
+# Context-aware smart contracts for blockchain IoT systems

 It contains 2 directories: